 The Diennessi and the Folti families built their castle which was first mentioned in 1468.
 It was rather a fortified stately home with a wooden palisade, though.
 There were rich silver and gold mines next to the settlement and its owner had the right of keeping weekly markets and taxing the ferry at the Maros river.
 As the Ottoman threat became more imminent in the mid-16th century, the Diet of Transylvania ordered Lord Dienessi László to fortify his home better.
 Prince Báthori István (later King Stefan Batori of Poland) owned it in 1574 and employed mercenaries to guard the small fort.
 (Note, I am intentionally using the Eastern name order for Hungarians where family names come first.)

 However, Prince Báthori gave the castle of Illye to Bethlen Farkas of Iktár in 1576.
 Lord Bethlen Farkas began a major construction of the castle.
-His son, Bethlen Gábor was born there in 1580 who later made further reinforcements on the fort in 1613 against the Ottoman raids.
+His son, Bethlen Gábor was born there in 1580 and later made further reinforcements on the fort in 1613 against the Ottoman raids.
 The place was surrounded by strong stone walls and Italian-style bastions.
-It had a moat around it that was filled up by water of the Maros River; even a ferry boat was in service on it.
+It had a moat around it that was filled up by the water of the Maros River; even a ferry boat was in service on it.
 We must mention that the fortification had been occupied by the mercenaries of General Basta in 1603 for a short time but Basta gave it back to Bethlen.
 After the loss of Lippa Castle, Illye’s role has been appreciated.
 Here you can read more about Lippa:

 The Prince gifted Illye to Bethlen István in 1614 along with the 48 villages around it.
 The castle of Illye was considered a Borderland castle in the 17th century and had a significant number of garrison while it stood.
 After 1670, it ceased to fulfill this role, though.